Disability Support Worker Resume Guide + Tips + Example

 4. Gather your references.

-If this is your first full-time job, you can request a reference from a mentor, former professor, community leader, volunteer coordinator or classmate that can vouch for your skills.
+If this is your first full-time disability support worker job, you can request a reference from a mentor, former professor, community leader, volunteer coordinator or classmate who can vouch for your skills.

 How we reviewed this article